swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

 === ":simple-github: GitHub"

-    At the root level of your Git repository, create a GitHub Workflow configuration file `.github/workflows/mlops.yml`.

-    Take some time to understand the train job and its steps.
+    At the root level of your Git repository, create a GitHub Workflow configuration file `.github/workflows/mlops.yaml`.
+Take some time to understand the train job and its steps:

-    ```yaml title=".github/workflows/mlops.yml"
+    ```yaml title=".github/workflows/mlops.yaml"
     name: MLOps

     on: